 The five-button (pictured above) and seven-button (pictured below) Ride Command 7-inch displays are factory installed or can be added as an accessory on some Polaris RZR, RANGER and GENERAL vehicles.
-Seven-button displays can be found on model year 2019 and newer vehicles.
+Seven-button displays can be found on model year 2019 and newer of-road vehicles.

 The following video provides an overview of the five-button Ride Command display.

 This video provides an overview of the seven-button Ride Command display.
 For more on the seven-button Ride Command display, see the User's Guide.

 Here are the answers to some frequently asked questions.

 Q: Where can I find out more information and details about the Polaris Ride Command system?

 A: You can find more information about Polaris Ride Command by going to ridecommand.polaris.com.

 Q: How can I listen to audio using Ride Command?